Mercurialis perennis: Chemical characteristics

 All parts of dog's mercury are highly poisonous.
 Methylamine (mercurialine) and trimethylamine are thought to be present, together with a volatile basic oil, mercurialine, and saponins.

 The scent of the plant is often described as 'foetid' due to the presence of trimethylamine which often gives off a rotting fish smell.
 Mercurialine is thought to be one of the active principal parts that are responsible for the toxicity of the herb.
 It is known to induce hemorrhagic inflammation of the gastrointestinal tract and kidneys.
 There is apparently some narcotic action, which induces drowsiness, and mild muscular spasms.

-One suggested mechanism of toxicity was discovered in 1900s.
+One suggested mechanism of toxicity was discovered in the 1900s.
 A researcher induced toxicity with dog's mercury, frozen at different stages of growth and fed it to sheep.
 Based on this experiment, these effects may be due to different toxic factors that are developed at different growth stages.
 Another hypothesis is that one toxin might be culpable for the symptoms and illness.